TCG Card Grading 101: Is It Worth It?

 SGC

-Known for the fastest turnaround in the industry, simple pricing, and a clean black "tuxedo" slab collectors love for vintage.
+Known for fast turnaround, simple pricing, and a clean black "tuxedo" slab collectors love for vintage.
 Often the smart pick when the PSA-label premium doesn't justify PSA's cost and wait.
+(Now part of the Collectors family.)

 BGS (Beckett)